DrMemCS/drmem/README.md

 ## Building

-`drmem` is written in Rust using the excellent [`tokio`](https://tokio.rs/) async scheduler module.
+DrMem is written in Rust using the excellent [`tokio`](https://tokio.rs/) async scheduler module.
 To build it, you'll need a Rust installation.